saseokjun/deepbio-family/README.md

-# Flask Graphql Boilerplate
+# Deepbio-family

-This boilerplate based on python3, flask, react, graphql, apollo and axios.
+This project based on python3, flask, react, graphql, apollo and axios.

 ## Usage